Unit 2: Examining Our History: American Revolution

 Students examine the ideas and values behind the American Revolution, and what drove the colonists to seek independence, through nonfiction texts including Liberty!
 How the Revolutionary War Began.

-In this unit students continue the exploration of factors that influence change by examining the events that led up to the American Revolution.
-Over the course of the unit, students will build a deeper understanding of the significant ideas and values at the heart of the American Revolution, what drove the colonists to seek independence, and how conflict between England and the colonists ultimately influenced change in our country.
+In this unit, students begin their exploration of factors that influence change by examining the events that led up to the American Revolution.
+Over the course of the unit, students will build a deeper understanding of the significant ideas and values at the heart of the American Revolution, what drove the colonists to seek independence, and how the conflict between England and the colonists ultimately influenced change in our country.
 Students will see the American Revolution from multiple perspectives, starting with analyzing the difference in perspectives between the British and the colonists and how each side’s actions often instigated each other.
-Students will also explore how class structure influenced colonists perspectives.
-Later in the unit, students will think about the perspectives of black people, women and Native Americans who were forced to choose a side and why they may have had a different point of view of the events of the revolution.
+Students will also explore how class structure influenced colonists' perspectives.
+Later in the unit, students will think about the perspectives of Black people, women, and Native Americans who were forced to choose a side and why they may have had a different point of view of the events of the revolution.

 Fishtank Plus for ELA